 When professional organizers shared their top tax time tips, a common theme that emerges.
 That theme is:

 Keep up with your tax organizing and record-keeping on a regular basis so that you avoid the overwhelm associated with tackling all of it in one giant batch process session during the beginning of each year.

-I could not agree more with this!
+I couldn’t agree more with this!
 As a recovering “batch processor”, I can tell you that doing a little bit of tax organizing on a regular basis makes the entire tax preparation process significantly less stressful.

-As most readers know by now, I am a bit of a techie; whenever possible, I like to use technology-based solutions to automate processes, work in a mobile environment, and keep the paper in my life to a minimum.
+As most readers know by now, I am a bit of a techie.
+Whenever possible, I like to use technology-based solutions to automate processes and keep the paper in my life to a minimum.
 Today, I’d like to share some technology-based solutions that I use in order to keep on top of my tax record-keeping on a regular basis throughout the year.

 1. TAX ORGANIZING MADE SIMPLE WITH MILEBUG MILEAGE TRACKER APP

 As a business owner, keeping track of my mileage is a necessity.
 Even if you don’t own a business, you may choose to track your mileage for work reimbursement purposes, or for claiming a tax deduction for medical expenses and/or volunteer work.
 The MileBug app is my method of choice for capturing all of this information.

 MileBug enables me to track and classify every trip I take with my vehicle, using either a manual entry odometer method, or GPS tracking.
 At any time, I can generate and email mileage reports to myself (or my accountant) in either an HTML or Excel-readable format.
 I can also back up my data to iTunes or other cloud storage services so that I won’t lose my information, even if I lose my device.